 Make sure at the set up your shoulders are directly over the bar with your lats and hamstrings loaded with tension.
 Maintain a stable, minimally arched lower back.

 Remember, it's all about tension!
 Imagine you have sheets of paper under your armpits that you are trying to pinch there and not let go.
 You should feel like your hamstrings are in a stretched position.
 Take a deep breath, squeeze your core muscles as if you were about to take a punch in the side.
 From there, rip and grip driving through the heels and forcefully extending your hips!

-Whether your goal be putting on muscle, getting leaner, or becoming a more functional human, then I'd highly suggest you start incorporating some variance of the deadlift and doing it OFTEN!
+Whether your goal is to put on some appreciable muscle, get leaner, or become a more functional human, then I'd highly suggest you start incorporating some variance of the deadlift and doing it OFTEN!
 The benefits far out weigh the negatives (if there are any).
-You can build a lot of power, speed, and strength that will translate to other activities while also reaping the benefits recruiting a lot of muscle groups all at once.
+You can build a lot of strength that will translate to other activities while also reaping the benefits recruiting a lot of muscle groups all at once.

 Dean Somerset wrote a fantastic article titled "55 Reasons Why the Deadlift Exercise is the Best of All Time" which I couldn't have written any better.
 It's a priceless piece that will teach you a lot while also making you LOL.

-Performing the deadlift in a proper biomechanical fashion is critical not only for exercise efficiency but for your own safety.
+Performing the deadlift with proper technique is critical not only for exercise efficiency but for your own safety.
 Improper movement patterns such as rounding of the lumbar spine can place a great deal of compressive stress, increasing the chance of injury.

 As trainers or coaches, we should all watch for this with our clients or athletes to prevent serious injury.
 Make sure to watch the order in which the joints move starting at the knees, then the hip joint, and making sure the arms remain fully extended.